XO3D Studio · 3D Artist

 Texturing

-Application of surface textures and colors to the 3D models.
+Application of surface textures and colours to the 3D models.
 In this case, materials and textures are created so as to give the models a more realistic look or stylized appearance.

 Rigging